ms/buildtogether.tech/src/design.md

 More experienced programmers are more capable at both ends of the curve, but that's not the only thing that changes.  <a figure="comprehension-curves"/>
-compares a <span i="code comprehension; novice!code
-comprehension">novice</span>'s comprehension curve with an <span i="expert!code comprehension">expert</span>'s.
+compares a [% i "code comprehension" "novice!code comprehension" %]novice[% /i %]'s comprehension curve with an [% i "expert!code comprehension" %]expert[% /i %]'s.
 Experts don't just understand more at all levels of abstraction; their *preferred* level has also shifted so that
 \\(\sqrt{x^2 | y^2}\\) is actually more readable than the medieval expression "the side of the square whose area is the sum of the areas of the two squares whose